(Content warning: talk of sex organs, slightly nsfw due to art of naked bodies)

 However, I am disappointed in the addition of these two cards- Masculine and Feminine.

-Firstly, the booklet says under each description that the meanings of the cards are not solely applied to men or women “but to both sexes.”
+Firstly, the Connected and Free Oracle booklet says under each description that the meanings of the cards are not solely applied to men or women “but to both sexes.”
 This kind of statement can exclude people who may not be either sex but rather intersex.

 Also, the Feminine cards shows a stylized set of ovaries, uterus, and vagina.
 Whereas the Masculine card shows a geometric figure, not a stylized penis and testicles.
 Suggesting that masculinity is not associated or confined to the association with the penis or testicles, but that femininity is associated or confined to the association with the ovaries, uterus, and vagina.